QuaSi-Software/Documentation/docs/gensim_user_manual.md

 ## **2  Installation**

-GenSim has several requirements in the form of other software used to provide functionality and run simulations.
-In the following we list what these are and how you can go about installing them.
-In particular you should note which versions are recommended as the development of GenSim lags behind the development of the other software tools.
-As such, newer versions might break compatability.
+GenSim relies on several external software tools to deliver its functionality and conduct simulations.
+Below, we detail these software requirements and guide you through their installation process.
+It's important to pay special attention to the recommended versions of these tools.
+Since the development of GenSim often trails behind these other software applications, using newer versions than those recommended can lead to compatibility issues.
+Sticking to the suggested versions ensures smooth integration and optimal performance of GenSim in your simulations.

 ### *Microsoft Excel®*
-The user interface is based on *Microsoft Excel®*, without which much of the functionality of GenSim is not available.
-If you wish to use GenSim without a graphical user interface, you can find more information on how to do so in the documentation delivered in the repository of GenSim.
+The graphical user interface (GUI) of GenSim is based on *Microsoft Excel®*, which is required for easy-access to the functionalities of GenSim.
+GenSim could also be used without a the provided GUI.
+This will not be described further here, but you can find more information on how to do so in the documentation delivered in the GitHub repository of GenSim.

-GenSim has been tested with the following versions of Excel:
+GenSim has been tested with the following versions of *Microsoft Excel®*:

 * Office 2016 (16.0.5422.1000)
 * Office 365 (as of Nov 1st 2023)

-Excel may require you to enable macros on the file `GenSim.xlsm` before you can use the software or disable other security checks that prevent macros to run, which you can in the Trust Center in the options of Excel.
+*Microsoft Excel®* may require you to enable macros on the file `GenSim.xlsm` before you can use the software, or to disable other security checks that prevent macros to run.
+This can be done in the *Trust Center* in the options of *Microsoft Excel®* or, depending on your windows security settings, also in the windows preference menue of the file (right click on `GenSim.xlsm` - preferences - general - allow access).

 ### SketchUp
 SketchUp is a software for modelling buildings (among other things) and can be used to design a custom building model instead of using the generic approach (compare chapter 3.2).
-You can skip this step if you do not wish to use custom models, however it may necessitate reinstalling OpenStudio later if you then wish to use the functionality after all.
+You can skip this step if you do not wish to use custom models in GenSim, however it may necessitate reinstalling OpenStudio later if you then wish to use the functionality after all.
 Make sure to install SketchUp before installing OpenStudio such that the OpenStudio-SketchUp-plugin will be installed automatically.

 We recommend using SketchUp 2017, however this version is no longer publicly available.
-We have yet to test using newer versions for use with GenSim.
-Until such time it may not be possible to acquire a version that works with GenSim.
+We still need to test the use of newer versions of SketchUp for the use with GenSim.
+Until then it may not be possible to acquire a version that works with GenSim.
 Sorry!

 ### OpenStudio
 As GenSim is based on OpenStudio, it must be installed in order to run simulations.
-The currently supported version is 2.7.0, which you can find on the [official GitHub page for releases of OpenStudio](https://github.com/NREL/OpenStudio/releases).
+The currently supported version is 2.7.0, which you can find on the [official GitHub page for releases of OpenStudio](https://github.com/NREL/OpenStudio/releases/tag/v2.7.0).
 The installer should guide you through the installation of OpenStudio.
 Please take note of the following while doing so:

 * The default installation folder should be `C:\openstudio-2.7.0`.
-You can use a different folder, in which case you should note down where it is.
+You can use a different folder, in which case you should note the installation path to specify it later in the `GenSim.xlsm` GUI.
 We recommend a folder on the same disk as GenSim.
 * On the installer page where you can select which components of OpenStudio to install, please select all components.

 ### Configuring GenSim
-After the previous steps have been performed, open the GenSim user interface and navigate to the first tab `Installation`.
+After the previous steps have been performed, open the GenSim user interface and navigate to the first tab *INSTALLATION*.
 Here you can configure where OpenStudio has been installed, as shown in the following figure:

 ![path to OpenStudio installation](fig\231117_openstudio_path.png)

 Make sure it matches the installation folder of OpenStudio and change it if not.
-The field `Application path` below that should point to the folder in which the file `GenSim.xlsm` resides and should be set automatically on opening the file.
+The `Application path` field is designed to automatically detect and display the directory where the `GenSim.xlsm` file is located.
+This path should be set automatically when you open the file.
+If for any reason the path isn't set automatically, you need to manually enter the folder path.

 ## **3  Model functions and parameters**
 ###3.1 Location

-The modelling process starts on the homepage of the GenSim Excel interface with the selection of the location.
+The modelling process starts on the *HOMEPAGE* of the GenSim Excel® GUI with the selection of the building location and the weather file.

 ![selection of the weather data in Excel](fig\231023_selection_weather_data.png)

 Corresponding *EnergyPlus®* weather datasets[^2] have been generated for the 25 largest German cities using the current DWD test reference years (TRY 2015/2045).
 Both the current TRY2015[^3] and the future scenario TRY2045[^4] have been stored in order to be able to consider the climatic requirements for heating, air conditioning and ventilation systems over a longer period of operation.
-The required weather data set can be selected from a drop down list.
+The required weather data set can be selected from a dropdown list.

 [^2]: File format "epw" - EnergyPlus weather data
 [^3]: Reference period 1995 to 2012
 [^4]: Forecast period 2031 to 2060

-**Store and simulate custom weather data sets**
+**Custom weather data sets**

-In general any *EnergyPlus®* weather data set can be stored by the user and selected for the simulation with GenSim.
-A complete weather data set always consists of an epw-file and a ddy-file which must be stored under the same file name in the subfolder "weather" in the GenSim file path.
-The refresh button can be used to update the selection in the drop down list.
+In general, any *EnergyPlus®* weather data set can be used for the simulation in GenSim.
+A complete weather data set always consists of an EPW-file and a DDY-file which must be saved with the same file name in the subfolder "weather" in the GenSim file path.
+The refresh button can be used to update the selection of weather files in the dropdown list within the GUI.

 Ready-to-use weather data sets (epw + ddy) for worldwide locations can be downloaded free of charge from the following websites:

 [https://energyplus.net/weather](https://energyplus.net/weather)
 [http://climate.onebuilding.org/](http://climate.onebuilding.org/)

-Furthermore the TRY of the DWD can be used to generate location-specific weather data sets for the whole of Germany which can then be converted into valid EnergyPlus weather data sets using the "EnergyPlus Weather Converter".
+Furthermore, the TRY data provided by the DWD can be used to generate location-specific weather data sets for the whole of Germany which can then be converted into valid EnergyPlus weather data sets using the [EnergyPlus Weather Converter](https://bigladdersoftware.com/epx/docs/8-3/auxiliary-programs/using-the-weather-converter.html).
 A tool facilitating this workflow is currently under development and will be released soon.

 ###3.2 Building geometry

 The building geometry can be defined in two ways.
-Either a generic cubic geometry model can be parameterised or the geometry can be individually created and imported.
+Either a generic cubic geometry model can be parameterised directly in the GUI of GenSim, or the geometry can be individually created using SketchUp and imported to GenSim.
 The choice between these two options is made using a drop down menu (see the following figure).
 Both options are described below.

 ![selection of the method for geometry generation in the Excel® GUI](fig\231023_selection_method.png)

-Basically the *EnergyPlus®* geometry model is illustrated with its external dimensions but no component thicknesses or volumes (e.g. wall or ceiling thicknesses) are represented.
-As a result the entire gross floor area (GFA) or gross room volume (GRV) is simulated as the volume to be conditioned.
-The inaccuracy resulting from this simplification is negligible in any case given the low level of model detail.
-The net floor area (NFA) is used to convert the results into area-specific quantities.
+Basically, in *EnergyPlus®*, the geometrical model of a building is represented by its external dimensions without any component thicknesses or volumes (e.g. wall or ceiling thicknesses).
+As a result, the entire gross floor area (GFA) or gross room volume (GRV) is simulated as the volume to be conditioned.
+The inaccuracy resulting from this simplification is negligible given the low level of model detail.
+The user-defined net floor area (NFA) (or rather the ratio GFA/NFA, see below) is later used to convert the simulation results to area-specific quantities related to the NFA.
 This means that the absolute results of the simulation are related to a typical NFA corresponding to the simulated GFA.

 ####3.2.1 Generic building model

 The generic geometry model is a cubic building (see figure) defined by the parameters "length", "width", " floor height", "number of floors" and "window area percentage"[^5] (see figure).
-An idealised floor plan is used which divides each floor into 4 external zones and one internal zone (see figure).
+An idealised floor plan is used which divides each floor into 4 external and one internal zone (see figure below).

-After the simulation it is possible to view the generic geometry model in *SketchUp®* using the *OpenStudio®* SketchUp plug-ins.
-The model file is located in
-"/Output/run" directory under the name "in.osm".
+After the simulation, it is possible to view the generic geometry model in *SketchUp®* using the *OpenStudio®* SketchUp plug-ins.
+The geometrical model file is located in the directory "/Output/run" under the name "in.osm".
 [^5]: Ratio of transparent to opaque outer surface

 ![generic geometry model](fig\231023_generic_geometric_model.png)